WELCOME TO THE ATTERBURY-BAKALAR AIR MUSEUM

 There is no admission charge to visit the museum.
 The museum is staffed entirely by a dedicated group of local volunteers.
 Donations are appreciated as they help with the ongoing costs of operating the museum.

 Most guests to the museum typically spend about sixty minutes for their visit.
 Your museum visit is self-paced and you may spend as much time as you wish.
-There are other places of interest nearby the museum, learn more about them HERE.
+There are other places of interest close to the museum, learn about them HERE.

 The Mission of the Air Museum